About 50% of people have daytime bad breath or halitosis. The good news is there are ways to help prevent it.

-- Brush your teeth for at least 2 minutes twice a day with toothpaste that contains “flouride”; brush after breakfast and before bed (or after every meal if you can).
+- Brush your teeth for at least 2 minutes twice a day with toothpaste that contains “fluoride”; after breakfast and before bed or (after every meal if you can).

 - Floss every day.
 Flossing gets food particles and bacteria that your toothbrush cannot reach.
 If you don’t know how to floss, ask your dentist to show you.

-- Brush your tongue (with a plastic tongue cleaner), especially the back of your tongue – where the bacteria that cause bad breath live.
+- Brush your tongue (with a plastic tongue cleaner or tooth brush) especially the back of your tongue- where the bacteria that cause bad breath live.

 - Gargle with mouthwash at bedtime.
 Although mouthwash is a temporary solution, it can be helpful.
-Aks your dentist or look for a mouthwash that has a seal from the American Dental Association.
+Ask your dentist or look for a mouthwash that has a seal from the American Dental Association.

 - Don’t smoke or chew tobacco.
 Smoking causes bad breath and may lead to gum disease.
 Smoking and chewing tobacco also puts you at risk for getting oral cancer.

 - Chew sugarless gum (for about 5 minutes or less) if you can’t brush right after a meal.
 This can help to clear away food particles left behind after eating.

 - Eat foods high in fiber such as whole grains, raw fruits, and veggies.

 These tips are your first step towards fresh breath and great dental hygiene.
 Eating a healthy diet and staying hydrated will help too.
 Avoiding food with garlic or onions and staying away from drinks such as coffee will also help.

 If you’ve tried many different ways to manage your bad breath without good results, it’s a good idea to make an appointment with your primary care provider or dentist.